alanmitchell/file-to-bmon/README.md

 # file-to-bmon
 Loads sensor reading data located in files into the BMON Building Monitoring system.
-Uses Python 3.6+.
+Uses Python 3.6 or later.

-## *NOT COMPLETE YET -- DO NOT USE*

 ## Introduction